-- The experimental primitives \ifabsnum and \ifabsdim have been promoted to core primitives. - ► The primitives \ifincsname, \expanded and \quitvmode have become core primitives. - As the hz (expansion) and protrusion mechanism are part of the core the related primitives \lpcode, \rpcode, \efcode, \leftmarginkern, \rightmarginkern are promoted to core primitives.
+- The experimental primitives \ifabsnum and \ifabsdim have been promoted to core primitives and became part of the much larger repertoire of LuaMetaT_EX conditionals.
+The primitives \ifincsname is also inherited but has a different implementation. - Of course \quitvmode has become a core primitive too. - As the hz (expansion) and protrusion mechanism are part of the core the related primitives \lpcode, \rpcode, \efcode, \leftmarginkern, \rightmarginkern are promoted to core primitives.
 The two commands \protrudechars and \adjustspacing control these processes.
-The protrusion and kern related primitives are now dimensions while expansion is still one of these 1000 based scales.

-- ► In LuaMetaTEX three extra primitives can be used to overload the font specific settings: \adjustspacingstep (max: 100), \adjustspacingstretch (max: 1000) and \adjustspacingshrink (max: 500). - ► The hz optimization code has been partially redone so that we no longer need to create extra font instances.
+The protrusion and kern related primitives are now dimensions while expansion is still one of these 1000 based scales. - ► In LuaMetaT_EX three extra primitives can be used to overload the font specific settings: \adjustspacingstep (max: 100), \adjustspacingstretch (max: 1000) and \adjustspacing-shrink (max: 500). - The hz optimization code has been redone so that we no longer need to create extra font instances.
 The front- and backend have been decoupled and the glyph and kern nodes carry the used values.
-In LuaTEX that made a more efficient generation of pdf code possible.
+In LuaT_EX that made a more efficient generation of pdf code possible.
 It also resulted in much cleaner code.
-The backend code is gone, but of course the information is still carried around. - ▶ When \adjustspacing has value 2, hz optimization will be applied to glyphs and kerns.
+The backend code is gone, but of course the information is still carried around.
+Performance in LuaMetaT_EX should be a bit better than in pdfT_EX although of course its 32 bit machinery is in general slower than the eight bit pdfT_EX. - When \adjustspacing has value 2, hz optimization will be applied to glyphs and kerns.
 When the value is 3, only glyphs will be treated.
 A value smaller than 2 disables this feature. - When \protrudechars has a value larger than zero characters at the edge of a line can be made to hang out.
 A value of 2 will take the protrusion into account when breaking a paragraph into lines.
-A value of 3 will try to deal with right-to-left rendering; this is a still experimental feature. - ► The pixel multiplier dimension \pxdimen has be inherited as core primitive. - The primitive \tracingfonts is now a core primitive but doesn't relate to the backend.
+A value of 3 will try to deal with right-to-left rendering; this is a still experimental feature. - The pixel multiplier dimension \pxdimen has be inherited as core primitive. - The primitive \tracingfonts is now a core primitive but doesn't relate to the backend.